Accounting Terms You Should Know

 Net income is the total amount earned after taxes.
 Gross income differs from net income -- gross income is the total amount earned while net income is determined after expenses and taxes are subtracted.

-Payroll is made of hours of work and pays that commensurate based on agreed salary and wages.
+Payroll is made of hours of work and pays that are commensurate based on agreed salary and wages.

 Return on Investment